TosbackCgusBridge-Bot/CGUs-versions/Webs/Privacy Policy.md

 If you identify a Webs user who is violating these agreements, you can report the abuse to Webs through our Report Abuse section.

-Create a free website Google Plus Facebook Twitter Select a country or languageUnited States - EnglishEstados Unidos - EspañolFranceDeutschlandUnited KingdomAustraliaDanmarkNederlandItaliaSverigeCanada - FrançaisNorge
+Create a free website Google Plus Facebook Twitter

-*   Blog
 *   About Us
 *   Careers
 *   Terms